shhu21/taskmaster-pro/README.md

 Clone the repository.

 # User's Guide
-As mentioned in the [Installation](#installation) instructions, users may clone the respository to access the code base or navigate to the [Website Link](#website-link).
+As mentioned in the [Installation](#installation) instructions, users may clone the repository to access the code base or navigate to the [Website Link](#website-link).

 # Testing
 Follow the [Installation](#installation) instructions to perform manual testing.